ajay109458/ajay109458/README.md

 ### Cosmic — Cloud Infrastructure Platform (Microsoft Azure)

-Designed and operated the platform automating provisioning, deployment, and management across **5,000 Kubernetes clusters** and **2.5M managed nodes** at peak scale.
+Designed and operated the platform automating provisioning, deployment, and management across **5,000+ AKS clusters** and **6.7M+ cores** at peak scale.
 The system handled the full lifecycle: bootstrap, scheduling, upgrade orchestration, and failure recovery — with zero-touch operations as the target state.

 `Azure` `Kubernetes` `Go` `Container Orchestration` `Infrastructure Automation`